zX3no/Omnia/README.md

 Odin: This language is also awful

-Java: This language is awful
+Java: This language is also awful

-Kotlin: Simple to write, not a bad langauge to write android apps with.
+Kotlin: Simple to write and a great choice to write android apps with.

-Lua: This was the only language on the list which made me angry.
+Lua: This language made me angry.

 C#: It's better than Java.

 Elixir: One of the few functional languages that worked for me.
 Opened my mind to different ways of problem solving.

 Gleam: Great error messages and tooling.
-I won't pretend to understand functional langauges however this felt the most beginner friendly.
+I won't pretend to understand functional languages however this felt the most beginner friendly.

----

-### Languages I attempt to use
+## Notes

+> There were a few languages that I attempted to use but gave up with

 - Haskell
   - Confusing to install

-  -  No documentation
+  -  Bad documentation
   -  Error are difficult to understand
   -  Compiler is around 1 GB

-  -  3742ms to compile hello world.
+  -  3742ms to compile hello world 🤨

-  -  Functional languages are already difficult

 - OCaml
   - No windows support

 # Interpreted